 3.81.4.1.3 Expected Actions

 The Audit Record Repository (ARR) maintains a database of audit events.
+The Audit Record Repository retains data according to local policies, and some data may be deleted.

-The Audit Record Repository shall return all the audit events stored in that database that match the query parameters, and which the requester is authorized to view (see ITI TF-1: 9.5 for further details).
-The Audit Record Repository retains data in accordance to local policies and some data may be deleted.
+The Audit Record Repository shall return all the audit events stored in its database that match the query parameters, and which the requester is authorized to view (see ITI TF-1: 9.5 for further details).

 When performing matching based on the search parameters, the Audit Record Repository shall: